Associate MEMBERS

 Peer-reviewed articles

 Yeghicheyan, J., 2020, “‘An anthill!’
-Uses of a roundabout in a detention center,”Champ pénal/Penal Field, special issue on prison architecture, edited by Milhaud, O., and Scheer, D.
+Uses of a Roundabout in a Detention Center,”*Champ pénal/Penal Field*, special issue on prison architecture, Milhaud, O., and Scheer, D. (eds.).

 Yeghicheyan, J., & Jaspart, A., 2018, “Collective Research: A Bulwark Against ‘Ethnographic Discomfort’?
 The Case of a Shared Fieldsite in Prison,”*Ethnologie française*, vol. 48, no. 3, pp. 539–576.

-Yeghicheyan, J., 2018, “The Role of Families: A Mixed Bag of Recognition,”*Métropolitiques*, ed.
-Gayet-Viaud, C. & Icard, V., special issue “Prison Architecture and the Meaning of Punishment: Contemporary Forms and Uses of Prisons.”
+Yeghicheyan, J., 2018, “The Role of Families: A Mixed Response,”*Métropolitiques*, Gayet-Viaud, C. & Icard, V. (eds.), special issue “Prison Architecture and the Meaning of Punishment: Contemporary Forms and Uses of Prisons.”

 Project Management